yanggautier/exploradome_tangram/README.md

 <p align="center"><img src="data/helpers/demo.gif" width="640"\></p>

-**FPS** : around 25 FPS using GeForce (version 451.67) GPU  on a windows Surface laptop and xx using cpu
+**FPS** : around 25 FPS using GeForce (version 451.67) GPU on a Windows Surface laptop and xx using cpu

 # Detailed Info About Tangram Detection : bounding box coordinates and classe probabilies

 **Game table schematic representation**
 <p align="center"><img src="data/helpers/game_table.PNG" width="440"\></p>
-<p align="center">< The table is divided into different areas : player 1 game area (to the left, "gauche"), player 2 game area (to the right, "droite") and a center area ("centre") where a picture representing the tangram to solve \></p>
+<p align="center"> The table is divided into different areas : player 1 game area (to the left, "gauche"), player 2 game area (to the right, "droite") and a center area ("centre") where there is a picture representing the tangram to solve </p>

 We created a custom  file `core/output.py` from witch functions are called by `detect_video.py` in order to keep track of detected tangram bounding box coordinates and classe probabilities at a given moment within video.
 At this point, the detection is performed over the whole table where the game takes place.